emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 ## Why I started learning German

-I started learning German basically by accident, thanks to two things: a class on the history of English and a job in Denmark.
+I started learning German during my last year of my bachelor's degree.
+It was basically an accident and happened thanks to a class on the history of English and a job in Denmark.

 My undergraduate university required science students to take a handful  of elective courses in English or history.
 A professor I'd previously taken a class from that I enjoyed was teaching a class on the "History of the English Language" and I signed up.
-It walked through the development of English from Proto Indo-European to present-day  English.

-I don't know why, but something about Old English just flipped a switch in my brain.
-I loved how it felt, how it worked.
+I still don't know why, but something about Old English just enthralled me.
+I loved its strange but somehow familiar logic.
 I loved how it'd smoosh words together to make kennings, I loved learning about grammatical case for the first time, I loved its sound.
-I wanted MORE.
+I wanted _more_.

 But...
 Duolingo doesn't have Old English.
-I was clueless and didn't know where else to look, so I settled for German as the next best thing.
-The idea was just to play around for a month or so during the class to get a "feel" for how some of the things I liked in Old English worked in a living language related to English that retained many of those grammatical features.
+So I settled for German as the next best thing.
+The idea was just to play around for a month or so during the class to get a feel for how some of the grammar I liked in Old English worked in a living language related to English that retained those features.

 That's how I started.
 I kept going because I landed a 9-month job in Denmark.
 Danish has only 5.5 million or so native speakers and it's pretty dang difficult to find good Danish-learning resources for free online.